-- 1. Ensuring that the way we work is "Pure Retail", with top store teams, lean processes, and customer driven store-centric support from the rest of our organization. - 2.
-Managing investment in the Company's "Top Markets", our largest and highest sales and profit potential locations, so that sustaining capital is better balanced with new products and services while allocating more selling space to "Top Categories" which offer the highest everyday convenience and service value to our customers. - 3.
-Investing in new retail markets through acquisitions primarily in the Caribbean region and through Giant Tiger store openings in western Canada. - 4.
-Investing in next generation merchandise and store systems that help optimize the unique elements of our remote retailing business. - 5.
-Investing to build a superior air cargo capability, with a focus on providing faster, more reliable and lower cost service to our stores and customers in remote markets.
+- 1. Ensure that the way we work is "Pure Retail", with top store teams, lean processes, and customer driven store-centric support from the rest of our organization. - Prioritize investment in the Company's "Top Markets", our largest and highest sales and profit potential locations, so that sustaining capital is better balanced with new products and services while allocating more selling space to "Top Categories" which offer the highest everyday convenience and service value to our customers. - Structure our business unit executives and store support to be closer to our different regions and banners. - Complete the roll-out of next generation merchandise and store systems that help optimize the unique elements of our remote retailing business. - Optimize our air cargo capability, with a focus on providing faster, more reliable and lower cost service to our stores and customers in remote markets. - Identify complimentary growth opportunities.